European jackal: Diet

 In the Caucasus, jackals mainly hunt hares, small rodents, pheasants, partridges, ducks, coots, moorhens and passerines.
 They readily eat lizards, snakes, frogs, fish, molluscs and insects.
 During the winter period, they will kill many nutrias and waterfowl.
 During such times, jackals will surplus kill and cache what they do not eat.
 Jackals will feed on fruits, such as pears, hawthorn, dogwood and the cones of common medlars.
 Golden jackals tend not to be as damaging to livestock as wolves and red foxes are, though they can become a serious nuisance to small sized stock when in high numbers.
-The highest number of livestock damages occurred in southern Bulgaria: 1,053 attacks on small stock, mainly sheep and lambs, were recorded between 1982–87, along with some damages to newborn deer in game farms.
+The highest number of livestock damages occurred in southern Bulgaria: 1,053 attacks on small stock, mainly sheep and lambs, were recorded between 1982 and 1987, along with some damages to newborn deer in game farms.

-In Greece, rodents, insects, carrion, and fruits comprise the jackal's diet, though they rarely eat garbage, due to large numbers of stray dogs preventing them access to places with high human density.
+In Greece, rodents, insects, carrion, and fruits comprise the jackal's diet.
+However, they rarely eat garbage, due to large numbers of stray dogs preventing them access to places with high human density.
 Jackals in Turkey have been known to eat the eggs of the endangered green sea-turtle.
 In Hungary, their most frequent prey are common voles and bank voles.
-In Dalmatia, mammals (the majority being even-toed ungulates and lagomorphs) made up 50.3% of the golden jackal's diet, fruit seeds (14% each being common fig and common grape vine, while 4.6% are Juniperus oxycedrus) and vegetables 34.1%, insects (16% orthopteras, 12% beetles, and 3% dictyopteras) 29.5%, birds and their eggs 24.8%, artificial food 24%, and branches, leaves, and grass 24%.
+In Dalmatia, mammals (the majority being even-toed ungulates and lagomorphs) made up 50.3% of the golden jackal's diet, fruit seeds (14% each being common fig and common grape vine, while 4.6% are Juniperus oxycedrus) and vegetables 34.1%, insects (16% orthoptera, 12% beetles, and 3% dictyoptera) 29.5%, birds and their eggs 24.8%, artificial food 24%, and branches, leaves, and grass 24%.
 Information on the diet of jackals in northeastern Italy is scant, but it is certain that they prey on small roe deer and hares.

 Distribution

-The jackal's current European range mostly encompasses the Balkan region, where the population had been reduced in many areas by the 1960s, with core populations occurring in scattered regions such as Strandja, the Dalmatian Coast, Aegean Macedonia and the Peloponnese.
-It recolonised its former territories in Bulgaria during 1962, following legislative protection, and subsequently expanded its range into Romania and Serbia.
-Individual jackals further expanded into Italy, Slovenia, Austria, Hungary and Slovakia during the 1980s.
+The jackal's current European range mostly encompasses the Balkan region, where the population had been reduced in many areas by the 1960s, with core populations occurring in scattered regions such as Strandja, the Dalmatian Coast, while it was still very numerous and widespread at the lowlands of mainland Greece and some Greek Islands, in the beginning of the decade.
+It recolonised its former territories in Bulgaria during 1962, following legislative protection.
+Subsequently, from the 1980s onward, expanded its range westward into Serbia, Slovenia, Austria and Italy, and as far North as Northwestern Romania, Hungary and Slovakia.

 The golden jackal is listed as an Annex V species in the EU Habitats Directive and as such may be hunted or killed in Estonia, Greece and all other EU member states, should these states allow this based on their own laws, but the population must be monitored and submitted to the European Commission every six years.